Program Overview

 Planning and delivery of the Wood First program is a collaborative effort involving the building construction industry, government and the forest sector.
 Based on recommendations from an advisory group representing a cross-section of primary and secondary manufacturing industries and wood product end-use sectors, FII develops an investment plan that allocates funding on an annual basis.

-Activities under the Wood First program are delivered primarily through third-party organizations under a cost-sharing framework between FII, the Federal Government and industry.
+Activities under the Wood First program are delivered primarily through third-party organizations under a cost-sharing framework between FII and industry.
 Initiatives are based on the understanding that long-term sustainability of the forest economy includes actively maintaining, creating and diversifying demand for BC forest products.

 Photo: The University of British Columbia’s Centre for Advanced Wood Processing | Credit: Brudder Productions, courtesy naturallywood.com